sijojose109/BMC_Codeing_Test/README.md

 	    "referer":"facebook"
 	}

-* An archival mechanism implemented to push 6 month elder data to new table 'analytics_archived' and delete from 'analytics' table, which is developed as an aritisan command and this command excuted as a cron job in every week(every monday at 00:05 AM).
+* An archival mechanism implemented to push 6 month elder data to new table 'analytics_archived' and delete from 'analytics' table, which is developed as an artisan command and this command will be executed as a cron job every week(every monday at 00:05 AM).
 This archival table not considered in above APIs now above endpoints only fetching data from 'analytics' table only.